Conference Chairperson & Opening Remarks

 - How conflict resolution strategies can support neuroinclusion

-- Overcoming Resistance: Practical ways to address common objections and gain leadership buy-in
+- Overcoming resistance and gaining leadership buy-in

 Reasonable Adjustments & Workplace Communication Best Practice